 Corset Body Lift

 Corset body lift is different than lower body lift and belt lipectomy operations.
 A corset body lift is done through incisions on the front; there are no incisions on the back.
 The loose abdominal skin is pulled tightly together in the midline of the abdomen from between the breasts to the pubic hairline.
 Pulling the tissue together in the midline of the abdomen allows tissues on the back to be pulled forward too.
 Extra skin and fat are also removed from beneath the breasts and from the lower abdomen.
 This results in a “corset” look to the central trunk.
-The scar pattern looks like a ‘sideways H’, with scars in the breast creases, down the center of the abdomen, and transversely across the lower abdomen.
 A corset body lift provides dramatic changes in the look of the abdomen and trunk, all accomplished through incisions on the front.

 Customized Treatment For Optimal Results